This site summarizes the updated features of the editor and displays the images from the repository's docs folder.

 Features for running source code are ...

 - Compile and run C# code.
-The internal commands use .NET SDK (as of vs. 1.2.1.)
-Note: the editor creates a new minimal .csproj file on every compile.
+The internal commands use .NET SDK (as of vs. 1.2.1.).

 - Run scripts in Python or R.